chromium/crashpad/handler/crashpad_handler.md

    service declared in a job’s `MachServices` dictionary (see launchd.plist(5)).
    The service name may also be completely unknown to the system.

+ * **--metrics-dir**=_DIR_

+   Metrics information will be written to _DIR_.
+This option only has an effect when built as part of Chromium.
+In non-Chromium builds, and in the absence of this option, metrics information will not be written.

+ * **--monitor-self**[=_ARG_]

+   Causes a second instance of `crashpad_handler` to be started, monitoring the original instance for exceptions.
+The original instance will become a client of the second one.
+The second instance will be started with the same **--annotation**, **--database**, **--metrics-dir**, **--no-rate-limit**, **--no-upload-gzip**, and **--url** arguments as the original one.

+   If the optional _ARG_ is specified, it will be passed to the second instance of the handler as an extra command-line argument.
+This supports embedding `crashpad_handler` into a multi-purpose executable that dispatches to the desired entry point based on a command-line argument.
+To prevent excessive accumulation of handler processes, _ARG_ must not be `--monitor-self`.

+   Where supported by the underlying operating system, the second instance will be restarted should it exit before the first instance.
+The second instance will not be eligible to be started asynchronously.

  * **--no-rate-limit**

    Do not rate limit the upload of crash reports.
 By default uploads are